shayr80/CS-1660/Mini Search Engine Project/README.md

 where <YOUR_IP> is the local IP address of your computer.<br/><br/>

-In Windows, this can be found by entering the following in the Command Prompt:
+This can be found by entering the following in the Command Prompt:
 ```
 ipconfig
 ```